How can a fighter best structure weight training sessions to be the most productive in the shortest space of time?

-You can even fill the short rest periods with Muay Thai footwork practice or relaxed shadow boxing if you like.
-I may do this during lower intensity sessions when the lifting loads aren’t so taxing.
+You can even fill the short rest periods with Muay Thai footwork practice, or relaxed shadow boxing if you like.
+I consider this during lower intensity sessions, when the lifting loads aren’t so taxing.

 This session structure packs a lot into around 45-60 minutes.
-And if you can fit two sessions like this in each week for 4-weeks, you’ll be rewarded with increased in power and strength, improved mobility and significantly reduce your likelihood of injury.
-It’s certainly time well invested in something other than Muay Thai practice.
+And if you can fit two sessions like this in each week for 4-weeks, you’ll be rewarded with increased in speed, power, strength, improved mobility and significantly reduce your likelihood of injury.
+It’s certainly time well invested in something other than purely Muay Thai practice.

 Don Heatrick is a family man from the UK, former mechanical design engineer, European Muay Thai silver medallist, former pro Thai boxer (ranked 4th in UK while aged 40-years), a Muay Thai coach, podcast host, and the go-to expert on Muay Thai performance training with over 25 years of coaching experience.

 Don helps ambitious fighters and coaches take their game to the next level by bridging the gap between Strength & Conditioning, Performance Science, and Muay Thai.